cross-seed/cross-seed.org/docs/basics/options.md

 [**What `linkType` should I use?**](./faq-troubleshooting.md#what-linktype-should-i-use)

-:::caution Docker

-You will need to mount the volume for `cross-seed` to have access to the `dataDirs` and `linkDir`.
+:::danger PATH ADVISORY

+If you are utilizing [`hardlinks`](../tutorials/linking#hardlink) with Docker, it is necessary that you to use a single mount/volume for both the `linkDir` and the data in your client and/or `dataDirs` from which you're linking .
+Using `hardlinks` across two volumes/mounts in Docker will error and fail.

+All paths need to be accessible in the same structure as your torrent client for injection to succeed.

 :::